 Dr. Foo can be reached at (310) 328-3611 x 337 or [email protected]

 Len Hernandez, Principal

 In 1972, Mr. Hernandez came to Switzer Learning Center as a teacher’s aide.
 Steadily rising through the ranks of classroom teacher, head teacher, and high school coordinator, he became the school principal in 1988.
-As the administrative leader of our Heritage Program, he has been a the stabilizing force at the Center for more than 40 years, by directing the primary and secondary school programs.
-He holds a lifetime Learning Handicapped Specialist Teaching Credential and supervises all of the students and staff in our elementary, middle school and five high school classrooms.
+As the administrative leader of our Heritage Program, he has been a the stabilizing force at the Center for 45 years, by directing the primary and secondary school programs.
+He holds a lifetime Learning Handicapped Specialist Teaching Credential and supervises all of the students and staff in our middle school and five high school classrooms.
 In 2002, the California Association of Private Special Education Schools awarded him their Annual Award of Excellence.
-Since Mr. Hernandez’s extraordinary commitment to each Switzer student is unmatched, and to honor his 40 years of exceptional service, Switzer’s Auditorium was recently christened “Hernandez Hall.”
+Since Mr. Hernandez’s extraordinary commitment to each Switzer student is unmatched, and to honor his 40 years of exceptional service, Switzer’s auditorium was named “Hernandez Hall.”

 Mr. Hernandez can be reached at (310) 328-3611 x 133 or [email protected]

 Wendy White, Psy.D., Programs Manager